 Hannah Regan Psychotherapist, FdSc Counselling, Registered MBACP

-As a qualified counsellor I offer a safe, private and respectful space where we can explore and reflect on the challenges or struggles that have been thrown your way.
+As a qualified, experienced counsellor I offer a safe, private and respectful space where we can explore and reflect on the challenges or struggles that have been thrown your way.
 It may be that you're feeling anxious, unhappy or unfulfilled with where you find yourself - together we can talk it through and by developing greater self-acceptance and understanding help bring positive change to your life.

 My work covers a broad range of personal and work related issues that include loss, bereavement, anxiety, depression, relationship difficulties, sexuality, anger and long-term illness.
 I work on a 1-1 basis and according to what suits your needs best, therapy can be either short-term or long-term.

 Finding a counsellor may feel a daunting process, but to help you through this I offer a free 30 minute face-to-face meeting to discuss whether counselling is right for you.
 I will also gladly answer any questions by phone or email without further obligation.